Dook97/samoro.st/site/content/blog/knot-tutorial/index.en.md

 bad idea.
 Knot implements 3 ways to rectify this issue: *QUIC*, *TLS* and *TSIG*.

-QUIC and TLS may operate in *strict* or *opportunistic* mode.
-In opportunistic mode the peer's certificate isn't verified, so the communication is encrypted, but there is a possibility of a *Man in the Middle* attack.
+QUIC and TLS may operate in *strict* or *opportunistic* modes.
+In strict mode the peer's public key is verified so that *Man in the Middle* attacks are prevented.

 ```sh
 server: